billie66/billie66.github.com/index.markdown

 <br />

 <p>
-Welcome, I am Billie Zhang, an open source enthusiast.
+Welcome, I am Billie Zhang, an open source enthusiast and a self-learner.
 </p>